axeltidemann/self_dot/README.md

 On Mac 10.7.5, CMake was required before installing OpenCV: http://www.cmake.org/cmake/resources/software.html and you must also install numpy and scipy beforehand.
 You might just as well install clang 3.4 right now, since you'll be needing it for SCons.
+However, for 10.8.5 you can just download the Command Line Tools from Apple, and you'll get clang 3.4.

 To install clang 3.4: